• Home

 24. Salt

-Salt is so foundational that people forget to include it on their emergency food pantry lists, and then they’re cooking bland food and wondering why everything tastes terrible.
-Keep at least two large containers of iodized salt stored in your pantry — it keeps indefinitely, costs almost nothing, and is completely non-negotiable.
-You cannot cook without salt.
+Salt is so basic that some people don't even think to put it on their emergency food pantry lists.
+Soon, they're cooking boring food and wondering what food tastes so bad.
+Keep a minimum of two large containers of iodized salt stored in your pantry.
+It lasts forever, is super cheap, and is a must have.
+You can't cook without salt.

 25. Sugar

-Sugar keeps indefinitely when stored in an airtight container and has multiple uses in an emergency: baking, sweetening coffee or oatmeal, making simple syrups, and preserving.
-It’s also a morale item — being able to make a batch of cookies or a mug cake when everything feels hard matters more than people admit.
-Stock at least five pounds in your emergency food pantry.
+Sugar has many uses when stored in an airtight container and can last an indefinite amount of time.
+Sugar can be used for baking, sweetening coffee and oatmeal, making simple syrups, and can be used for preserving.
+Sugar is also an item that boosts morale; when times are tough being able to make cookies or a mug cake means more to people than they let on.
+5 pounds of sugar is a minimum to keep in your emergency food pantry.

 26. Honey